sridhar-ravi/Bioinformatics_CAC_2024/README.md

 Possible error while resolving dependencies
 ```
-ERROR: Could not find a version that satisfies the requirement pytorch (from versions: none)
+ERROR: Could not find a version that satisfies the requirement torch (from versions: none)
-ERROR: No matching distribution found for pytorch
+ERROR: No matching distribution found for torch
 ```

 `pip install -r requiremets.txt --no-deps`